Story: Ngāti Whātua

 Many Ngāti Whātua leaders signed the Treaty of Waitangi in 1840, but the tribes lost a large amount of land in the next half century.
 In Auckland, they were left only with land at Ōkahu Bay, and in 1951–52 their houses there were demolished.

 In 1977–78 Joe Hawke led a protest against land losses in which a large number of people occupied Auckland’s Bastion Point (Takaparawhā).
 Although the protesters were evicted, the Waitangi Tribunal eventually supported their claims, and also those of Te Roroa.
 Te Uri-o-Hau and Ngāti Whātua-o-Ōrākei received compensation.
-Today, Ngāti Whātua play a prominent role in Auckland life, and in 2006, almost 16,000 people claimed descent from Ngāti Whātua tribes.
+Today, Ngāti Whātua play a prominent role in Auckland life, and in 2013, over 17,000 people claimed descent from Ngāti Whātua tribes.